 Overall, the results differ based on use conditions and distance travelled.
 The longer the distance travelled, the greater the advantage of electric vehicles.
 Therefore, electric vehicles represent a better environmental choice than conventional vehicles in a Québec context.

 - CIRAIG.
-Comparative life-cycle assessment: potential environmental impacts of electric vehicles and conventional vehicles in the Québec context (in French only), [PDF 13.28 Mb, 2016, 95 p. and ann.
+Comparative life-cycle assessment: potential environmental impacts of electric vehicles and conventional vehicles in the Québec context, [PDF 13 Mb – in French only], 2016, 95 p. and ann.

 - CIRAIG.
-Addendum to the comparative life-cycle assessment report on the potential environmental impacts of electric vehicles and conventional vehicles in the Québec context (in French only), [PDF 2.89 Mb], 2015, 15 p.
+Addendum to the comparative life-cycle assessment report on the potential environmental impacts of electric vehicles and conventional vehicles in the Québec context, [PDF 2.8 Mb – in French only], 2015, 15 p.
 Note: This addendum assesses the impacts of using different electricity mixes to charge an electric vehicle.